nhao2003/iconic_backend/README.md

-# Skinet Project Repository
+# Iconic Project Repository

-Welcome to the brand new version of the SkiNet app created for the Udemy training course available [here](https://www.udemy.com/course/learn-to-build-an-e-commerce-app-with-net-core-and-angular).
+Welcome to the brand new version of the Iconic app created for the Udemy training course available [here](https://www.udemy.com/course/learn-to-build-an-e-commerce-app-with-net-core-and-angular).

 This has been rewritten from scratch to take advantage of and to make it (hopefully) a bit more futureproof.
 This app is built using .Net 8 and Angular 18

 # Running the project

-You can see a live demo of this project [here](https://skinet-course.azurewebsites.net/).
+You can see a live demo of this project [here](https://iconic-course.azurewebsites.net/).

 You can also run this app locally.
 To run this project locally you will need to have installed: